AdRoll/baker/content/en/docs/Core concepts/_index.md

 the filter chain, an ordered list of **Filter** components that can modify, drop or create Records.
 * At the end of the filter chain, records are sent to the **Output** component.
-There are 2 types of output componets.
-Raw outputs receives serialized records while non-raw outputs just receive a set of fields.
+There are 2 types of output components.
+Raw outputs receive serialized records while non-raw outputs just receive a set of fields.
 Whatever its type, the output most certainly writes records on disk or to an external service.
 * In case the output saves files to disk, an optional **Upload** component can upload